splightplatform/pulumi-splight/CONTRIBUTE.md

 pulumi up
 ```

-You must generate the SDK and install it each time you make changes to the terraform provider.
+To implement changes to the Terraform provider, you need to regenerate the provider, update the SDK, and reinstall it each time.